krsatyam1607/FUTURE_CS_03/README.md

 ## Usage

 - Go to `/upload` to select and upload a file
-- Go to `/download` to retrieve a file by name.
+- Go to `/download` to retrieve a file by name (Make sure the name consist the extension of the required file too).
 - Encrypted files are saved in the `storage/` folder with a `.enc` extension.

 ---